 Here’s a handy infographic to use as your personal August produce guide.
 Save this image for all your grocery trips this month, or pin it for later!

 Here are two comprehensive lists of fruits and veggies that are in season in the month of August!
 Stone fruits like plums, peaches, and nectarines are here for a little while longer, and summer squash like crookneck squash and zucchini are also living in the spotlight.
-Bell peppers (and other peppers, for that matter) are also super fresh this season, and don't you forget about tomato season!
+Bell peppers (and other peppers, for that matter) are also super fresh this season, and don’t you DARE forget about tomato season!! 😤

 Fruits that are in season in August: